EC528-Fall-2024/github-bot-kata-ci/README.md

 The installation and running of the CI Dashboards are discussed further in those repos:

 * Current Kata Dashboard [repo](https://github.com/kata-containers/kata-containers.github.io)
-* Next.js/React Dashboard [repo](https://github.com/a1icja/kata-dashboard-next) that will ultimately replace the jQuery version
+* Next.js/React Dashboard [repo](https://github.com/a1icja/kata-dashboard-next) that ultimately replaced the jQuery version

 ## Dashboard Instructions